• Skip to primary navigation

 • In a large mixing bowl, combine all purpose flour, baking soda, and baking powder with a fork until combined.

 • In a separate bowl, smash a banana with a fork until mostly smooth.
-Add agave syrup, applesauce, vanilla extract, and canola oil and combine.
+Add agave syrup, applesauce, vanilla extract, and oil and combine.

 • Add the wet ingredients to the dry ingredients and gently mix until it becomes a dough.
 Be careful not to overwork it.
 Add the chocolate chips and combine.